Freedom Summer: Violence

 Volunteers were attacked almost as soon as the campaign started.
-On June 21, 1964, James Chaney (a black Congress of Racial Equality [CORE] activist from Mississippi), Andrew Goodman (a summer volunteer), and Michael Schwerner (a CORE organizer) - both Jews from New York City - were arrested by Cecil Price, a Neshoba County deputy sheriff and KKK member.
+On June 21, 1964, James Chaney (a black Congress of Racial Equality [CORE] activist from Mississippi), Andrew Goodman (a summer volunteer), and Michael Schwerner (a CORE organizer) – both Jews from New York City – were arrested by Cecil Price, a Neshoba County deputy sheriff and KKK member.
 The three were held in jail until after nightfall, then released.
 They drove away into an ambush on the road by Klansmen, who abducted and killed them.
 Goodman and Schwerner were shot at point-blank range.
 Chaney was chased, beaten mercilessly, and shot three times.
 After weeks of searching in which federal law enforcement participated, on August 4, 1964, their bodies were found to have been buried in an earthen dam.
 The men's disappearance the night of their release from jail was reported on TV and on newspaper front pages, shocking the nation.
 It drew massive media attention to Freedom Summer and to Mississippi's "closed society."

 When the men went missing, SNCC and COFO workers began phoning the FBI requesting an investigation.
 The parents of the missing children were able to put so much pressure on Washington that meetings with President Johnson and Attorney General Robert Kennedy were arranged.
 Finally, after some 36 hours, Attorney General Robert F. Kennedy authorized the FBI to get involved in the search.
 FBI agents began swarming around Philadelphia, Mississippi, where Chaney, Goodman, and Schwerner had been arrested after they had investigated the burning of a local black church that was a center for political organizing.
 For the next seven weeks, FBI agents and sailors from a nearby naval airbase searched for the bodies, wading into swamps and hacking through underbrush.
 FBI director J. Edgar Hoover went to Mississippi on July 10 to open the first FBI branch office there.

 Throughout the search, Mississippi newspapers and word-of-mouth perpetuated the common belief that the disappearance was "a hoax" designed to draw publicity.
-The search of rivers and swamps turned up the bodies of eight other blacks who appeared to have been murdered: a boy and seven men.
+The search of rivers and swamps turned up the bodies of eight other Black people who appeared to have been murdered: a boy and seven men.
 Herbert Oarsby, a 14-year-old youth, was found wearing a CORE T-shirt.
 Charles Eddie Moore was among 600 students expelled in April 1964 from Alcorn A&M for participating in civil rights protests.
-After he returned home, he was abducted and killed by KKK members in Franklin County, Mississippi on May 2, 1964 with his friend Henry Hezekiah Dee.
+After he returned home, he was abducted and killed by KKK members in Franklin County, Mississippi on May 2, 1964, with his friend Henry Hezekiah Dee.
 The other five men were never identified.
 When they disappeared, their families could not get local law enforcement to investigate.